learn-co-curriculum/skills-fswd-2.0-html-valid-documents/README.md

 as an ideal goal, but not something that is a black-and-white issue.

 * A valid document is correctly and more consistently displayed by browsers.
-* Invalid HTML code can trigger bugs hard to targe.
+* Invalid HTML code can trigger bugs hard to target.
 * A valid document is easier to maintain by all parties.
 * Some invalid documents can cause errors that lead to poor website performance.
 * Invalid markup can lead to poorer accessibility.